The Help of Your Good Hands: Reports on Clapping

 This piece has been published in The Auditory Culture Reader, ed.
 Michael Bull and Les Back (Oxford and New York: Berg, 2003), pp. 67-76.
 It may also be thought of as part 8 of Windbags and Skinsongs, a chapter written for, but not included in my The Book of Skin (London: Reaktion; Ithaca NY: Cornell University Press, 2004).

 It is to be supposed that clapping among humans may have evolved from the action of slapping and cuffing the body, often accompanied by jumping and stamping, which is characteristic of primates in states of excitement.
 It is sometimes suggested that clapping and stamping may have provided the first systematic music produced by human beings.
 Clapping the hands together has several advantages over slapping the body.
 First of all, it produces a much more emphatic, consistent and easily controllable sound.
 In clapping, one aims to do more than merely sound skin against skin: think of the flat, insulting patter of applause delivered with gloved hands.
 Clapping is actually complex action to perform: the truly effective or vital clap aims to compress and explode a little bubble or bomb of air, compressing and accelerating the air momentarily trapped between the palms, just at the sonorous sweet spot so relished by tennis players.
+Suetonius describes the modes of clapping that Nero taught Neapolitans to use in applauding his singing, notably the imbrices, which seems to have involved clapping with the hands hollowed like a roof-tile (imbrex) in order to create a sharp crack (Suetonius 1924, 2.116-17).
 Despite the association of handclapping with childish glee, children take a long time to learn how to do it properly, though they seem to learn or are taught - very early on to want to.

 Clapping can be understood as a specialisation of the action of manual striking which is a distinctive accomplishment of primates.
 Most animals employ an action of tearing to attack or defend themselves: lions and sharks with teeth, owls and eagles with beaks, crabs and stag-beetles with claws.
 Some quadrupeds (mostly those whose real speciality is in fact running away) rely upon kicking, of which the action of hitting with the fist special to primates is a specialisation.
 Given the importance to primates of the actions of pushing, prodding, shoving, rapping, knocking, thumping, slapping, slamming, buffeting, punching, and the other actions proper to the hand, it is not surprising that we should have evolved such an interest in the actions of concussion or violent conjuncture in nature.
 Ad-vers-ity, the impacting of things, things that come up violently against each other: many other kinds of contact or encounter occur in nature, but the attention of human beings continues to be irresistibly drawn to such processes.
 The work of war continues to enlarge and develop the typologies of impact, through the club, the knife, the arrow, the bullet, the bomb, the missile.
 It is surprising that other ways of defeating or exterminating ones opponent through radiation, poison gas or biological agents, and other forms of infiltrating assault should have taken so long to develop.
 Many of the words employed to designate enemies the opponent, the adversary suggest this meeting, collision or coming together of what stands face-to-face.
 This notion of adversity the agon of the blow or smiting has predominated in definitions of sound.